CS5001-khoury/hw01/README.md

 ### Let's get started

-First you will see a lot of `functions` in the code.
-While we will cover these later in the course, we separated the warmup into these function, so you can think of your code in 'blocks' doing one thing at a time.
+You will see a lot of `functions` in the code.
+While we will cover these later in the course, we separated the warm-up into these functions, so you can think of your code in 'blocks' doing one thing at a time.

 > Always make sure to read through all provided code, and express what it does in your own words.
->     Pros use comments in the code to do that, and not sure yet is  a valid answer!)
+>     Pros use comments in the code to do that, and not sure yet is  a valid answer!

-**Your Tasks**
+👉🏽 **Your Tasks**
 1. You should change each function to set the correct number of stars to the variable `stars`
-   * You don't need to modify anything else, just that one line!
+   * You don't need to modify anything else, just the one line!
    * You should use the string multiplication operator (review the lecture on concatenation)
-2. Find the errors in the print out in the main function, fix them
+2. Find the logical errors in the main function, fix them
-   * Don't forget the two missing lines